 Clary Sage: How it works

 Clary sage Salvia sclarea essential oil comes from the flowers and leaves of the plant.
-It has a welcoming warm, somewhat sweet, slightly spicy, musky aroma.
-Emotionally, clary sage inspires a clearer perspective on heavy minded thoughts and can help you to find peace with loss.
-Although there is no therapeutic information on clary sage since it was exclusively used for the perfumery trade, there is research on the components (constituents) within the oil, Linalool and Linalyl acetate being the major components.
+It has a welcoming warm, somewhat sweet, a bit of spicy, and a hint of a musky aroma.
+Emotionally, Clary Sage inspires a clearer perspective on concerning, worrisome thoughts and can help assist you in finding peace with the loss of loved ones.
+Although there is little therapeutic information on Clary Sage since it was exclusively used for the perfumery trade, there is research on the components (constituents) within the oil with Linalool and Linalyl acetate being the major components.
 (See additional resources 1)

-It’s an interesting oil in that it has a lovely balance between a stimulant and a relaxant, offering an uplifting and supportive outlook while calming our minds.
+It’s an interesting oil in that it has a lovely balance between a stimulant and a relaxant, offering an uplifting and supportive outlook while calming our thoughts.

-Where there is a misconception is thinking that clary sage is an estrogen.
+Where there is a misconception is thinking that Clary Sage is an estrogen or contains estrogen.
 That simply is not possible.

-Steroids are defined by molecules that have the four joined ring structures which include three six-membered rings and one five-membered ring arranged as in the structure shown below which is known as estradiol.
+If we look at some chemical structures, we could see why it’s impossible for clary sage oil, or any essential oil for that matter, to act as an estrogen in the human body.
+There are three main estrogens in humans known as estrone or E1, estradiol or E2 and estriol or E3.
+All three of these molecules belong to the general class of molecules known as ‘steroids'.
+Steroids are defined by molecules that have the four joined ring structures which include three six-membered rings and one five-membered ring arranged which is known as estradiol.
 All steroids have three hexagons and one pentagon joined together.
 They must have this structure to be a steroid with the specific steroid of interest being defined by the various functional groups that are attached to this basic quad-ring system.
 Without this basic backbone structure, the molecule cannot be a steroid, nor can it behave as a steroid would in biological systems.

 So why do people claim that clary sage oil has estrogen like properties?
 The claims we’ve seen point to sclareol.
 However, 99% of the time there is less than 0.5% in any clary sage found on the essential oil market.
 It’s a heavy molecule which makes it very difficult to get at a heavier level in the essential oil.
 It could be done but some proprietary distillation processes must be done.
 However, most companies will not go to that trouble because the sclareol is a valuable precursor to a very important molecule in the synthetic fragrance industry and not considered an important molecule to the essential oil.